offbynull/learn/Biology/input/input.md

 * G (`{bm} guanine`)
 * T (`{bm} thymine`) / U (`{bm} uracil`) - T in DNA, U in RNA

 The order the appear in defines the genetic information/instructions of that organism.
-Because they are the unit by which genetic information is encoded, each nucleotide is also called a `{bm} base`.
-For example, a string/sequence of DNA bases: ATATTTTCGATATCCACCA.
+Because they are the unit by which genetic information is encoded, each nucleotide is also called a `{bm} base/(bases|base)_nucleotide/i`.
+For example, a string/sequence of DNA bases_nucleotide: ATATTTTCGATATCCACCA.

 ```{note}
 When counting the number of bases, it’s typical to use kilo, mega, giga, etc..
 For example, 5000 bases would be referred to as 5 kilobases (e.g. 5Kb).
 Maybe the best way to think about this is that information in DNA is organized like memory on a computer, but your byte size is 2 bits instead of 8.
 ```

 The two nucleotides/molecules that make up a connection are called a `{bm} base pair`.
 The rules to base pairs are…
 * A only ever binds to T (e.g. AT or TA)
 * G only ever binds to C (e.g. GC or CG)